coderdc13/draft-for-api/Newest_Financial_Report.md

 ![alt_text](three.JPG)

-Monthly expenditures were also calculated and expressed in terms of a bar chart directly below (the time of submission of this assignment determined the singularity of the bar).
+Monthly expenditures were also calculated and expressed in terms of a bar chart directly below.
 This bar chart provides an illustration of the amount of money spent in July 2020.
+Also, this chart provides other months in 2020.